cncf/kubernetes-community-days/content/organizing.md

 ## About Kubernetes Community Days

-Kubernetes Community Days (KCDs) are community-organized events that gather adopters and technologists from open source and cloud native communities to for education, collaboration and networking.
+Kubernetes Community Days (KCDs) are community-organized events that gather adopters and technologists from open source and cloud native communities to for education, collaboration, and networking.
 KCDs are supported by the Cloud Native Computing Foundation (CNCF).
 These fun, locally-defined events help grow and sustain the Kubernetes community.

 We thank [DevOpsDays](https://devopsdays.org) and [OpenStack Days](https://www.openstack.org/community/events/openstackdays) for providing some of the core ideas and content for this document.

 ## Interested in Hosting a Kubernetes Community Days?

-Any city or region can host a Kubernetes Community Day..
-Each local KCD event team handles their own sponsorships, registration, and logistics.
+Any city or region can host a Kubernetes Community Day.
+Each local KCD event team handles its own sponsorships, registration, and logistics.
 Check if there is a KCD event scheduled in your area (link).
-If there is already an event scheduled, you can reach out to the organizers to offer to help. , CNCF supports KCDs with guidance and event promotion via CNCF newsletters, blogs and social media channels.
+If there is already an event scheduled, you can reach out to the organizers to offer to help.
+CNCF supports KCDs with guidance and event promotion via CNCF newsletters, blogs, and social media channels.

-This quickstart guide covers all aspects of holding a successful event.
+This quick start guide covers all aspects of holding a successful event.
 Please keep in mind that Kubernetes Community Days are primarily for community engagement.
 Organizers and speakers must avoid sales pitches.
 Kubernetes Community Days events are inclusive.
 Organizers must make reasonable efforts to work with others, regardless of their organizational affiliation.

 ## Getting Started Checklist